 Is your medicine cabinet filled with expired or unused medications?
-It’s time to reclaim that valuable space and prevent accidental overdosing or abuse.
-Saturday, October 26, 2019, is National Prescription Drug Take-Back Day.
+It’s time to reclaim that valuable space and prevent accidental overdosing or abuse by participating in National Prescription Drug Take-Back Day.
 Twice a year, usually in the spring and fall, pharmacists and law enforcement officials encourage patients to return unused medications.
 Take-back days are currently postponed due to the COVID-19 pandemic.

 Unused medicines can be returned between 10 a.m. and 2 p.m. to: